Revisiting the Dirac Nature of Neutrinos in the Light of $\Delta(27)$ and Cyclic Symmetries: Framework

+where, $\lambda_m= v_{\sigma}/\Lambda$.
+The above relation is consistent with the observed hierarchy of the charged lepton masses.
+In neutrino sector, the Dirac neutrino mass matrix($M_{\nu}$) takes the following form,

-Such a similar form of the neutrino mass matrix was achieved in the Ref.\,\cite{Memenga:2013vc}, using the neutrinophilic two Higgs doublet model\,\cite{Ma:2000cc, Davidson:2009ha} and in Refs.\,\cite{Borah:2017dmk,Borah:2018nvu}, using the Dirac seesaw mechanism.
-However, our approach differs from those mentioned.
-We do not consider the Dirac seesaw mechanism for neutrino mass generation and our field content is minimal.
-Unlike $A_4$ symmetry, we have used the framework of $\Delta(27)$ symmetry.
+The above mass matrix carries four texture zeroes\,\cite{Ahuja:2009jj,Fakay:2014nea,Singh:2018lao,Borgohain:2020csn}.
+The first study on Dirac neutrino mass matrices with texture zeroes was conducted in Ref.\cite{Hagedorn:2005kz}.
+In the literature, the Dirac neutrino mass matrix having four texture zeroes was investigated in earlier works, such as Ref.\cite{Memenga:2013vc}, which utilized the neutrinophilic two Higgs doublet model\,\cite{Ma:2000cc, Davidson:2009ha}, and Refs.\cite{Borah:2017dmk,Borah:2018nvu}, which employed the Dirac seesaw mechanism.
+Further investigations and models involving Dirac neutrinos can be found in Refs.\cite{Chang:2009mv, Chen:2012jg, Aranda:2013gga, Ding:2013eca, Holthausen:2013vba, Borah:2022enh, Zhao:2024lcg, Maharathy:2022gki, Berbig:2022hsm, Chen:2022bjb, Babu:2022ikf, CentellesChulia:2022vpz, Hazarika:2022tlc, Li:2022chc, Chowdhury:2022jde}.
+In the present work, our model successfully explains the charged lepton mass hierarchy, and we do not implement the Dirac seesaw mechanism for neutrino mass generation.
+While $A_4$\,\cite{Altarelli:2005yx, Altarelli:2010gt} symmetry is commonly employed for models involving the Dirac nature of neutrinos, we have opted for the rich framework of $\Delta(27)$ symmetry.
 The presence of the additional anti-triplet\,($\bar{3}$) representation in the $\Delta(27)$ symmetry, helps with a greater flexibility of tuning the neutrino mass matrix with a minimal field content.
-It is worth mentioning that in the ref\,\cite{Memenga:2013vc} and in literature\,\cite{Davidson:2009ha,Ma:2021bzl,Ma:2021szi}, the $U(1)$ group is widely employed to forbid the Majorana mass term.
-However, in our approach, we have opted for the $Z_{10}$ group instead.
-For the sake of simplicity, we redefine the elements of $M_{\nu}$ such that, $v_h (y_s -y_a)v_{\phi}/\Lambda=r_1 e^{i \gamma_1}, v_h (y_s +y_a)v_{\phi}/\Lambda=r_2 e^{i \gamma_2}$ and $v_h y_d v_k/\Lambda=r_3 e^{i \gamma_3}$.
-To understand the physics related to the neutrino mass matrix $M_{\nu}$, we define a hermitian matrix: \begin{widetext}
+It is worth mentioning that in the literature\,\cite{Memenga:2013vc,Davidson:2009ha,Ma:2021bzl,Ma:2021szi}, the $U(1)$ group is widely employed to forbid the Majorana mass term.
+However, in our approach, we have opted for the $Z_7$ group instead.
+For the sake of simplicity, we redefine the elements of $M_{\nu}$ such that, $v_h (y_s -y_a)v_{\phi}/2\Lambda=r e^{i \gamma_1}, v_h (y_s +y_a)v_{\phi}/2\Lambda=r e^{i \gamma_2}$ and $y_d v_h v_k v_{\sigma}/\Lambda^2=r_3 e^{i \gamma_3}$.
+To understand the physics related to the neutrino mass matrix $M_{\nu}$, we define a hermitian matrix: